WING-NUS/SSID/When-Beginner-Read-Src.md

 [2021-04-08 11:35:51 SGT] Plagarism detection completed upload to database
 ```

 **Code Snippet 1:** Workflow of SSID.
 Interestingly this update log is exactly what we get in Issue [74](https://github.com/WING-NUS/SSID/issues/74).
-As we can see in the snippet, SSID was not able to inform user that his uploaded file structure was not correct.
+As we can see in the snippet, SSID was not able to inform the user that his uploaded file structure was not correct.